About the School

 Encounter of Santander

 Born in Yerevan (Armenia) in 1994.
 Since 2017, he studies at the Reina Sofía School of Music’s Aline Foriel-Destezet Cello Chair with professor Ivan Monighetti.
-He has been granted tuition and accommodation scholarships by Havas Media and Fundación Albéniz.
+He has been granted scholarships by Havas Group and Fundación Albéniz.

 He is currently part of the BP Mendelssohn Quartet and the Fundación Mahou San Miguel Trio, ensembles Her Majesty Queen Sofía awarded the 2018 Mention to the most outstanding chamber group in the category of string quartets and piano groups.